NVIDIA/TensorRT-Model-Optimizer/README.md

 ## Installation / Docker

-To use Model Optimizer with full dependencies (e.g. TensorRT-LLM deployment), we recommend using the provided docker image.
+To use Model Optimizer with full dependencies (e.g. TensorRT/TensorRT-LLM deployment), we recommend using our provided docker image which is based on the [TensorRT-LLM](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tensorrt-llm/containers/release/tags) docker image with additional example-specific dependencies installed.

 After installing the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html), please run the following commands to build the Model Optimizer docker container which has all the necessary